GrussmayerLab/gFocus/README.md

 5. The system calculates the amount of drift using a Gaussian fit to find the center of the beam.
 6. A feedback loop adjusts the Z-position of the stage to return the beam to its original position — restoring focus.

-Here’s a clean, sensible **Table of Contents** you can drop directly into your fgFocus README.
-It follows the structure of your document and avoids noise or redundant nesting.

 ---

 ## Table of Contents